allissadillman/DS-Training-Resources/README.md

 * [ggThemeAssist](https://github.com/calligross/ggthemeassist): this R add-in provides a graphical user interface for customizing ggplot2 visualization themes.
 You can modify the attributes of the graph in real time and this package will modify your code for the graph output.

-* [Happy Git and GitHub for the useR](https://happygitwithr.com/): This tutorial will help you install Git and get it working smoothly with GitHub, in the shell and in RStudio, develop a few key workflows that cover your most common tasks, and integrate Git and GitHub into your daily work with R and RMarkdown.

 ## Python resources